caiobarretobr/Cyclistic_data_analysis/README.md

     ```

 * For the rest of the 400,000  rows missing, one possible solution is to check for other columns with full and clean data, like `start_lat`, `end_lat`, `start_lng` and `end_lng`.
+* For the 437,734 trips with empty starting stations, i need to discover something in common with any other row.
+I will
     ```SQL

     ```